-- 1. The application for subdivision of Sq.
-192 Lot 106 into lots 110 & 111; - Any survey provided to the Office of the Zoning Administrator with the application or otherwise relied upon by DCRA in reviewing and approving the requested subdivision application; - 3.
-Any drawings or data submitted to the Office of the Zoning Administrator by the Applicant wishing to subdivide Lot 1.08 or which were otherwise reviewed by your office during the subdivision application process which address zoning issues including building height, yards, set back and/or bit coverage issue; - Any drawings or plans of the existing Scottish Rights Masonic Temple which were reviewed by the Office of the Zoning Administrator during the subdivision application process; - Any and all elevation or antiback information provided by the Applicant to the Office of the Zoning Administrator during the subdivision application process; and, - All other pertinent data upon which the Office of the Zoning Administrator relied when making its datasion to approve the subdivision of this lot 108.
+- The application for subdivision of Sq.
+192 Let 106 into lets 110 & 111; - Any survey provided to the Office of the Zoning Administrator with the application or otherwise relied upon by DCRA in reviewing and approving the requested subdivision application; - Any drawings or data submitted to the Office of the Zoning Administrator by the Applicant wishing to subdivide Lot 108 or which were otherwise reviewed by your office during the subdivided application process which address zoning issues including building height, yards, set back and/or lot overage issue: - Any drawings or plans of the existing Scottish Rights Mesonic Temple which were reviewed by the Office of the Zoning Administrator during the subdivision application process; - Any and all elevation or subseck information provided by the Applicant to the Office of the Zoning Administrator during the subdivision application process; and, - All other pertinent data upon which the Office of the Zoning Administrator relied when making its decision to approve the subdivision of this lot 108.